SnigdhaRoy/ZTM-ML-Notes/README.md

 ## 3) Python

 The Python exercises are more hands-on so I can't exactly share -- would suggest learning fundamentals on CodeAcademy.
-I'll be adding repls of some basic exercises for reference as much as I can if it helps at all.
+I'll be adding repls of some basic exercises for reference as much as I can if it helps.

 https://repl.it/@SnigdhaRoy/OurFirstPythonProgram